TheDeppSide/Attack-Defence/README.md

 * `scp -i ~/.ssh/yourkey -r ./proxy masamune@IP:/tmp/source` Copy resource from your local to your vulnbox.
 * `passwd` Change your password.
 * `ssh-keygen -t ed25519` Generating an ssh public key and private key pair.
+* `sudo openvpn --config client.conf` To establish a VPN connection using OpenVP